kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# The Cost of Generic Runtime Assembly Is Paid by Every Service
+## The Cost of Generic Runtime Assembly Is Paid by Every Service { #cost-generic-runtime-assembly }

 A generic runtime container needs to carry capabilities that a particular service may never use.